etlibraries/Ethiopic-Fonts-Archive/README.md

 \
 Option 2 - Select all and open to install all existing font.

-(bash installation future in progress)
+(bash installation feature in progress)

 ## Usage & Purpose
 Ethiopic fonts are not that organized & well-known.
 We are here to fill that gap by building this library to make it accessible for: